Lundi Gras History

 Oscar Piper and Elleneese Brooks Sims reigned as King and Queen Zulu the year the Zulu Lundi Gras Festival was established.
 They also played an integral part in the planning stages of the festival.
 Prior to the festival, King Zulu would arrive in the Basin Canal on Mardi Gras Day.
 When the canal was closed, King Zulu arrived at the foot of Canal Street on that day.
 The tradition of King Zulu arriving by boat on Mardi Grads Day began in 1917 when James Robertson reigned as King Zulu until 1993 when the Zulu Lundi Gras Festival was born.
 He now arrives the evening of Lundi Gras on the U.S. Coast Guard Cutter.

-An outside promotion company, the Music Group for the first two years, managed the Festival.
+Lundi Gras Festival contracted an outside promotion company, the Music Group for the first two years, to managed the Festival.
 In 1995, a committee of Zulu Members was formed to manage and plan the festival.
 Gary Thornton chaired the committee in 1995 and 1996.
 Under his leadership, the Zulu Lundi Gras Festival began to show promise.
 In 1997, Lester Pollard Jr. was appointed Chairman of the Festival and during his tenure and leadership the festival has grown tremendously.
 The continual growth of the festival expanded to a second entertainment stage at the Aquarium Plaza to accommodate the enormous crowds in attendance.

 In 1999, the Zulu organization recognized the attendance of many children enjoying the festival activities as well as adults and introduced a new concept of entertainment to the festival.
 In 2001, the Zulu organization introduced the “Zulu Children's Village “, sponsored by Frito Lay.
 The purpose of this village was to allow the youth of the community to display their talents through music, art, and drama productions.
 This also gave local elementary, middle, and high school youth the opportunity for exposure and participation.